fossasia/susi_linux/README.md

  |_ susi_iOS           (iOS application which is a client for the susi_server at https://api.susi.ai)

  * Content Management System for the SUSI.AI Skills - Home of the SUSI.AI community
- |_ accounts.susi.ai   (React Application, User Account Management for the CMS)
- |_ chat.susi.ai       (React Application, a client for the susi_server at https://api.susi.ai)
- |_ susi_skill_cms     (React Application, the content management system for susi skills)
+ |_ susi.ai   (React Application, User Account Management for the CMS, a client for the susi_server at https://api.susi.ai the content management system for susi skills)

  * Smart Speaker - Software to turn a Raspberry Pi into a Personal Assistant
  | Several sub-projects come together in this device